growlnx/PhishingDocker/README.md

 # Phishing Docker

-A simple docker to be used in phishing simulations (red teamming).
+A simple docker-compose to be used in phishing simulations (red teamming).

 ## Getting Started